hhp94/slideimp/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Omitted the single quotes around imputePCA() in my DESCRIPTION
-* Removed the .Rd file of the internal only function inject_na() as well as the examples
+* Removed the .Rd file of the internal only function sample_na_loc() as well as the examples

 Other than the changes above that directly address the comments, I have also: